josuerom/josuerom/README.md

 - 💬 Ask me about **Java, Python, Neovim**

-- 📫 How to reach me **josueromram@outlook.es**
+- 📫 Reach me through the mail **josueromram@outlook.es**

-- 📄 Know about my experiences [Cuento con 1 años de experiencia en desarrollo de sistemas Java, Spring Boot, Spring Framework y (JEE, JPA, EJB & JSF).](Cuento con 1 años de experiencia en desarrollo de sistemas Java con Spring Boot 1.0 & 2.0, (JEE, JPA, EJB, JUNIT & JSF).)
+- 📄 Know about my experiences [I have more than 1 year of experience in Java systems development, Spring Boot, Spring Framework and (JEE, JPA, EJB & JSF)].

 <h3 align="left">Connect with me:</h3>
 <p align="left">